 Another almost unique feature of Amazing Marvin is that it offers a lifetime subscription!

-I understand that developers need and deserve money for all the wonderful work they do.
-However, I have paid annual fees for apps over a five-year period which total a lot more than what the apps are worth.
+I understand that developers need and deserve money for their wonderful work.
+However, I have paid annual fees for apps over a five-year period which totals a lot more than what the apps are worth.

 For example, I have paid $39 annually for five years for an app.
 That means so far I’ve paid $195.
 If I keep paying for that app for another five or ten years, I will have paid up to $400 for an app that essentially gets bug fixes and a few upgrades every six months.
 I understand that I can drop a subscription at any time, but as a dedicated customer, developers should offer a lifetime plan.

-After spending some time in Marvin, you will quickly see that a lot of time and creativity has gone into the application.
+After spending some time in Marvin desktop app, you will quickly see that a lot of time and creativity has gone into the application.
 Christina, the founder and one of the developers of Marvin, said that the application took about seven years to develop to where it is today.
-You can check out more about Christina and her husband on their About page.
+You can find more about Christina and her husband on their About page.

-Amazing Marvin has a lot more room for growth, but I personally think it has more than enough features right now.
+Amazing Marvin has much more room for growth, but I think it has more than enough features right now.
 The developers can slow down and build on what they have developed so far.

 There is a pretty good iPhone version of Marvin, and there is also website access.
 In addition, the application can be used offline.

 I plan to produce a few videos about Marvin.
-If you’re interested in this application, please let me know because that will inspire me to write more about how to use it.
-If you’re already using Marvin, let me know what you think about it.
+If you’re interested in this application, please let me know because that will inspire me to write more about using it.
+If you’re already using Marvin, let me know your thoughts.